msinton/random/Scala-3/blog.md

 Scala 3.0 is coming!

 Dotty became Feature Complete December 2019, this paves the way for Scala 3.0.
-I have struggled to find conclusive indication of when that will be, one source says this Autmn.
+I have struggled to find conclusive indication of when that will be, one source says this Autumn.
 First of all scala 2.14 will be released with the intention to enable smoother migration to Scala 3.0.

-You can start by trying out [Dotty](https://dotty.epfl.ch/) now, it's super simple to download and have a play in the REPL - and there are exmple Dotty projects to check out too.
+You can start by trying out [Dotty](https://dotty.epfl.ch/) now, it's super simple to download and have a play in the REPL - and there are example Dotty projects to check out too.

 Migration looks to be simple, with a focus on providing auto-re-write tooling for the few breaking changes.